 The BERD Survey is the primary source of information on R&D expenditures and R&D employees of for-profit, publicly or privately held, nonfarm businesses with 10 or more employees in the United States that performed or funded R&D domestically or abroad.

-The ECDS provides statistics on the demographics, labor market experiences, and jobs held by early career doctorates working at academic institutions and FFRDCs and covers all doctorate degree fields regardless of degree origin.
+The ECDS provides statistics on the demographics, labor market experiences, and jobs held by early career doctorates working at academic institutions and FFRDCs and covers all doctoral degree fields regardless of degree origin.

 The GSS is an annual census of all academic institutions in the United States and its territories granting research-based master's degrees or doctorates in science, engineering, or selected health fields as of the fall of the survey year.